Blog

 app.Run();

-Now if the request is canceled a OperationCanceledException exception will be throwned.
-Note that you don't have to throw an exception, you also can check the cancellation token status more gracefully, by using his IsCancellationRequested property:
+Now if the request is canceled an OperationCanceledException will be thrown.
+Note that you don't have to throw an exception, you can also check the cancellation token status more gracefully, by using its IsCancellationRequested property:

 app.MapGet("/customers", async ([FromRoute]int countryId, CancellationToken token, ILogger logger, ICustomerRepository customerRepository) =>